Pool robots are now more common, but there are many things you need to know before you splash the cash.

 We will limit this guide to cordless, rechargeable underwater vacuum cleaners that do not use the pool filter system for motion.
 These use power wheels, impeller suction and rotating brushes to clean the pool floor; some may clean walls, ledges, and stairs to varying degrees.
 We don’t cover corded robots as this implies you have a power point near the pool.

-Images are from Robot My Life Poolbot and Aiper.
+Images are from Aiper or Wybot.
 We update text regularly as we encounter new features and devices.
 Images illustrate features and do not imply endorsement.

 What should a pool robot do?

 This is an obvious question and answer.
-Charge it, throw it in the pool, and clean your pool floor of all debris in one charge.
+Charge it, chuck it in the pool, and clean your pool floor, and optionally walls and tile-lines of all debris in one charge.
 But as our readers have pointed out, that statement has many holes.

 The guide identifies those that will cure such issues, albeit at a higher cost.